Scispot is a B2B platform that serves clinics and labs.

 Uh-oh!

-Scientists are making CSV imports with missing data.
+Scientists are making CSV imports into labsheets with missing data.

 My team was being flooded with 100+ email complaints from customers about incomplete data in their labsheets.